xzx1kf/booker/README.md

 }
 ```

+The Lambda function also requires 3 Environment Variables:
+* BOOKING_QUEUE - Which SQS to read messages from
+* MEMBERSHIP_NUMBER - What membership number should be used to book a court
+* NAME - The full name of the person who is booking the court

 ## TODO
 * ~~Use environment variables~~
 * ~~create a function to derive the timeslot parameter from the court number and time~~